 Acne breakouts do not mean you’re suffering from serious health issues.
 It may be due to other factors as well.
 For instance, forehead acne can be caused by certain hair styling products like waxes and oils, as they block the pores often.
 If you have a fringe, the hair rubs against the forehead skin causing irritation, potentially contributing to acne breakouts.

-Cheek acne can result from phone use as the touch screens containing large numbers of bacteria brushes against your cheek.
+Cheek acne can result from phone use as the touch screens containing large numbers of bacteria brush against your cheek.
 Also, placing your phone against your cheek creates pressure that may activate your oil-producing glands.

 Acne affecting the lower half of the face like Jawline and around the mouth is often linked to hormonal changes, mainly in women at a later age.
 They are deep, red, painful cysts under the skin rather than blackheads or whiteheads.